q335r49/microviche/README.md

 </dd>

 <dt>Saving and Restoring</dt>
 <dd>The script typically uses viminfo to automatically save plane, map, and hotkey between sessions so that the last plane used is suggested on `hotkey` the next time you start vim.
-To write plane and map data to a file, use `F10``W`.
+To write plane and map data to a file, use `hotkey``W`.
 Restore with <samp>:source [file name]</samp></dd>

 <dt>Toggling Scrollbind</dt>
 <dd>You turn off global scrollbind (so the plane becomes a list of independently scrolling articles) by changing the <samp>autoexe</samp> value: open up the settings interface by pressing `F10``S`, and `c`hange the <samp>autoexe</samp> from its default of <samp>se nowrap scb cole=2</samp> to <samp>se nowrap **no**scb cole=2</samp>.
 Press `S` to save.
 When prompted whether to retroactively apply to existing splits, input <samp>y</samp>.</dd>